linksmart/lslc-sdk/catalog-sdk/resource-catalog-client/src/main/resources/README.txt

 	ResourceCatalog.setURL("http://hostname:port/base_path");

-- use DeviceBuilder class to get Registration object that will be used to create device registration into resource catalog:
+- use DeviceBuilder class to create Registration object that will be used to add device registration into resource catalog:

 	create registration object from a json file Registration registration = DeviceBuilder.createRegistration(String jsonFileName)
 	or
-	create a device registration for given ID & Name with one resource for protocol type REST Registration registration = DeviceBuilder.createRegistration(String deviceConnectorID, String deviceName, String resourceName, String URL)
+	create a device registration for given device connectorID & device name with one resource of protocol type REST Registration registration = DeviceBuilder.createRegistration(String deviceConnectorID, String deviceName, String resourceName, String URL)

-- to get all registered devices
+- to add a device registration ResourceCatalog.add(registration)
-	Catalog catalog = ResourceCatalog.getAllDevices()

 - to get a given device
-	Device device = ResourceCatalog.getDevice(deviceID)
+	Device device = ResourceCatalog.get(deviceID)

+- to update a given device ResourceCatalog.update(deviceID, registration)

+- to delete a given device ResourceCatalog.delete(deviceID)

 - to get a given resource
 	Resource resource = ResourceCatalog.getResource(resourceID)

-- to update a given device ResourceCatalog.updateDevice(deviceID, registration)
+- to get registered devices
+	Catalog catalog = ResourceCatalog.getDevices(page, perPage)

-- to search a device for given criteria
+- to find a device for a given criteria
-	Device device = ResourceCatalog.searchDevice(path, criteria, value)
+	Device device = ResourceCatalog.findDevice(path, criteria, value)

+- to find devices for a given criteria
+	Catalog catalog = ResourceCatalog.findDevices(path, criteria, value, page, perPage)

-- to search a resource for a given criteria
+- to find a resource for a given criteria
-	Resource resource = ResourceCatalog.search(path, criteria, value)
+	Resource resource = ResourceCatalog.findResource(path, criteria, value)

+- to find resources for a given criteria
+	Catalog catalog = ResourceCatalog.findResources(path, criteria, value, page, perPage)